writememe/fastapi-batfish-demo/README.md

 # FastAPI x Batfish Demo

-This repository contains a FastAPI implementation to present Batfish pandas dataframe data to a end user.
+This repository contains a FastAPI implementation to present Batfish pandas dataframe data to an end user.

 ## Supported Environments